-Christmas has passed but the busy season rumbles on.
-During the last few weeks, you may have experienced greater workloads and asked your employees to work overtime.
+The festive season has well and truly passed but the busy season rumbles on.
+During the last few months, you may have experienced greater workloads and asked your employees to work overtime.

 If this sounds like your business, you need to make sure your staff receive certain entitlements under employment law.